neoforged/Documentation/docs/resources/client/models/datagen.md

 ## `ModelProvider`

 Both block and item model datagen utilize generators provided by `registerModels`, named `BlockModelGenerators` and `ItemModelGenerators`, respectively.
 Each generator generates both the model JSON along with any additional required files (blockstate, client items).
-Each generator contains various helper methods which batches the construction of all the files into a single, easy-to-use method, such as `ItemModelGenerators#generateFlatItem` to create a basic `item/generated` model or `BlockModelGenerators#createTrivialCube` for a basic `block/cube_all` model.
+Each generator contains various helper methods which batches the construction of all the files into a single, easy-to-use method, such as `ItemModelGenerators#generateFlatItem` with `ModelTemplates#FLAT_ITEM` to create a basic `item/generated` model or `BlockModelGenerators#createTrivialCube` for a basic `block/cube_all` model.

 ```java
 public class ExampleModelProvider extends ModelProvider {